Benefits of Quitting Masturbation: What Happens When You Stop (7-Day to 90-Day Timeline)

 Learn From Relapses and Forgive Yourself

-If you fall, don’t stay down.
-Ask yourself What triggered it?
+If you fall, don't stay down.
+Ask: What triggered it?
 What was I feeling before the urge?
 What can I do differently next time?
-Necessary, one relapse doesn’t erase your progress.
-The real goal isn’t just a perfect stream; it’s becoming a person who can stop, reflect, and rebuild more quickly each time.
-Use the “Relapse Recovery” checklist inside Quittr to process the mistake and bounce back stronger.
+One relapse doesn't erase your progress.
+The real goal isn't a perfect streak — it's becoming a person who can stop, reflect, and rebuild faster each time.
+Use the "Relapse Recovery" checklist inside Quittr to process the mistake and bounce back stronger.

 Keep a Strong "Why" Visible Every Day